How To Quit Drinking Alcohol Without Willpower Or Silly Gimmicks

 I tried locking away my alcohol and giving the key to my wife, I tried going cold turkey, forcing myself to have painful dry months and I even bought dangerous prescription only medication online.
 I couldn’t afford inpatient rehab and absolutely nothing I could afford made the slightest bit of difference to my drinking.

 Eventually, I reached rock bottom… I was at my lowest point; I had tried everything, and yet I was drinking more than I ever had in my life.
+I still, at this point, did not want to know how to quit drinking alcohol or even to cut back.

 Slowly Killing Myself